Hi, I'm Søren, I live in Denmark. Welcome to my pages on model railways, in particular the German model railway in H0.

 Please enjoy the site!

-I occasionally do consulting and marketing work for Märklin.
+I occasionally do consulting work for the Märklin company as part of my day job.
+This of course is fun for me as a railway modeller, but otherwise unrelated to the content of this site.
 The views and opinions on this website reflect my own personal opinion and not in any way the opinion of Märklin.